Revised Southwest Wisconsin Tractor Ride set for Sunday

-LANCASTER, Wis. – A revised Southwest Wisconsin Tractor Ride will be held Sunday, July 26.
+LANCASTER, Wis. — A revised Southwest Wisconsin Tractor Ride will be held on Sunday, July 26.

-The ride will travel past Divine Nursing and Rehab in Fennimore and continue along back roads to Lancaster, according to a social media post.
+The ride will travel past Divine Nursing and Rehab in Fennimore and continue along back roads to Lancaster, according to an online announcement.

 In Lancaster, the tractors will travel past Morningside Assisted Living on City Limits Road to Vesperman Farms, 8149 Stage Road.